 Walnut Ridge, Arkansas: Beatles Abbey Road in ArkansasThe Beatles changed planes at Walnut Ridge airport September 1964.
-The milestone was noted in 2011 with a 10-foot-tall Abbey Road album cover, fronted by silhouettes of the Fab Four, by artist Danny West .
+The milestone was noted in 2011 with a 10-foot-tall Abbey Road album cover, fronted by silhouettes of the Fab Four, by local artist Danny West .

 Visitor Tips and News About Beatles Abbey Road in Arkansas

 Giant sculpture etched in heavy metal is a tribute to the Beatles stop-over in 1964 between Dallas and New York concert venues.[CSnapp, 11/06/2013]